Addressing the Important Issue of Idle Reduction

 - Idling contains pollutants that can cause cancer, birth defects and other serious illnesses.
 In one minute, it exposes those in and around an idling vehicle to more carbon monoxide than three packs of cigarettes.
 And children are at an even higher risk than adults from the hazards contained in exhaust fumes.
 THIS is what motivates many drivers to turn their engines off.

 In November 2017, the Maryland Department of the Environment launched Idle Free MD to promote the many benefits of idle reduction in Maryland.
 With participation from the trucking industry and support from the Maryland State Department of Education, real change in idling behavior may just boil down to the same social tolerance issues that motivates impaired driving and child protective seat programs.
-Adult drivers are not ok with conducting in behavior that risks the health and welfare of those around us.
+Most drivers are not ok with behavior that risks the health and welfare of others.
 Especially children.